MaxPleaner/Marktplatz/README.md

 The `ws` library is used for websockets

 ### Starting

 There are two ways to start the app:
 - using babel.
 Use the executables in the `scripts/` folder to do this
 - using NodeJs. `npm start` accomplishes this

 ### The scripts in the `scripts/` folder:

+_Note that all these scripts should be called from the repo's root directory.
+In other words, don't `cd` into `scripts/` before running a script.

 - `scipts/console` is a REPL with the app loaded
 - `scripts/compile` will run Babel and save output to the `compiled` folder